mahmed271995/Arm-Model/README.md

 # Arm Model

-This repository contains the MATLAB codes used to reproduce the results from the following publications:
+This repository contains the MATLAB codes used to reproduce the results for the following publications:
 Ahmed, M.H.; N’Guessan, J.-E.; Das, R.; Leineweber, M.; Goyal, S. Simplified Cost Functions Meet Advanced Muscle Models to Streamline Muscle Force Estimation.
 BioMed 2024, 4, 350–365. https://doi.org/10.3390/biomed4030028

 Organization is as follows: